YannaCS/python-web-backend/Ecommerce_RBACSys/0_requirements.md

-# Python Interview Questions & Coding Challenges - Session 9

-## Concept Questions

-- Difference between authentication and authorization
-- What are HTTP cookies?
-How do they work and what are their main use cases?
-- What are the limitations of cookies
-- What is JWT and how does it work?
-- What are the advantages and disadvantages of using JWT compared to traditional session-based authentication?
-- How do you invalidate or blacklist JWT tokens?
-- What is password hashing and why is it important?
-- What is the access / refresh token pattern
-- What is the Oauth2 flow

----

-## Coding Challenge:
-Add RBAC to Existing Customer & Order API

 ## Overview
 Enhance your existing Customer and Order management API with a Role-Based Access Control (RBAC) system.
 Users will be assigned roles, and roles will have specific permissions that control access to customer and order operations.